turingschool/curriculum/source/projects/blogger.markdown

 ==  CreateArticles: migrated (0.0013s) ========================================
 {% endterminal %}

 It tells you that it is running the migration named `CreateArticles`.
 And the "migrated" line means that it completed without errors.
-As I said before, rake keeps track of which migrations have and have not been run.
+When the migrations are run, data is added to the database to keep track of which migrations have *already* been run.
 Try running `rake db:migrate` again now, and see what happens.

 We've now created the `articles` table in the database and can start working on our `Article` model.

 ### Working with a Model in the Console

 Another awesome feature of working with Rails is the `console`.
 The `console` is a command-line interface to your application.
 It allows you to access and work with just about any part of your application directly instead of going through the web interface.
-This can simplify your development process, and even once an app is in production the console makes it very easy to do bulk modifications, searches, and other data operations.
+This will accelerate your development process.
+Once an app is in production the console makes it very easy to do bulk modifications, searches, and other data operations.
 So let's open the console now by going to your terminal and entering this:

 {% terminal %}
 $ bin/rails console